Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Related work

 \section{Related work}

-Much related work on EMV is concerned with authentication and secrecy problems essential for avoiding fraudulent payments, rather than privacy issues such as protecting the identity of card holders.
-The recent work of Basin, Sasse, and Toro-Pozo~\cite{jorge2020emv} contains an overview of attacks on EMV that can lead to fraudulent transactions, e.g., criminals can make high-value purchases using a contactless Visa card without knowing the PIN.
-Contactless specific \emph{relay} attacks may be mitigated by using distance-bounding techniques~\cite{mauw2018db}, e.g., Boureanu et al.\ verified Mastercard’s relay-resistant EMV protocol PayPass-RRP~\cite{boureanu2020contactless}.
+Much related work on EMV is concerned with authentication and secrecy problems essential for avoiding fraudulent payments.
+The recent works of Basin, Sasse, and Toro-Pozo~\cite{jorge2020emv, jorge2021emv} contain an overview of attacks on EMV that can lead to fraudulent transactions, e.g. criminals can make high-value purchases using a contactless Visa card without knowing the PIN.
+Contactless specific \emph{relay} attacks may be mitigated by using distance-bounding techniques~\cite{mauw2018db}, for instance Chothia, de Ruiter and Smyth verified Mastercard's RRP protocol ~\cite{chothia2018ruiter}, Boureanu et al.\ analyse relay-resistance EMV-based protocols in the presence of rogue readers ~\cite{boureanu2020contactless}, and Radu et al. combine man-in-the-middle replay and relay attacks to bypass the Apple Pay (working with Visa card) lock screen~\cite{radu2022practical}.
+In a \emph{skimming attack}, an attacker secretly activates a contactless card and communicates with it.
+A skimming attack may be a part of a relay attack and serves as the basis of the attack on the unlinkability of BDH we present in this paper.
+Habraken et al. constructed an antenna in the form of a gate of up to 100cm width that can power the card and communicate with it~\cite{habraken2015dolron}.
+For a passive counterpart of skimming, an \emph{eavesdropping attack}, Engelhardt et al. achieved the distance of 18m~\cite{engelhardt2013pfeiffer}.

-Related work has explored anonymous credentials systems that may be used to enhance privacy, since they allow credentials to be verified without disclosing the identity of a smart card holder; although such mechanisms have not been explored in the context of EMV payments.
+To enhance privacy in EMV it is natural to consider anonymous credentials systems, since they allow credentials to be verified without disclosing the identity of a cardholder; although such mechanisms have not been explored in the context of EMV payments.
 Idemix~\cite{camenisch2001efficient} and U-Prove~\cite{brands2000rethinking} are general-purpose examples of such systems.
 However, they barely fit the context of this paper since Idemix requires a large key size, therefore implementation on smart-cards is rather slow~\cite{tews2009performance} and it is straightforward to link transactions in U-Prove when the same credentials (in our case, the card's identity) are used twice.
-A more suitable anonymous credential system that we propose to employ in this work to improve the Blinded Diffie-Hellman protocol is the self-blindable attribute certificates due to Verheul~\cite{verheul2001self}.
-Verheul certificates use elliptic curve cryptography, aligning with stated requirements of 2nd Gen EMV, and have been demonstrated to be efficiently implementable on smart cards~\cite{batina2010developing}.
+A more suitable anonymous credential system is the self-blindable attribute certificates due to Verheul~\cite{verheul2001self}.
+Verheul certificates use elliptic curve cryptography, aligning with stated requirements of EMV 2nd Gen, and have been demonstrated to be efficiently implementable on smart cards~\cite{batina2010developing}.